atomicobject/survival-pack/README.md

 * a set of survival items with a name and unique weight and value combination
 * an overall weight restriction
-* The endpoint can accept either a text file _OR_ a JSON datastructure
+* The endpoint can accept either a text file _OR_ a JSON data structure

 It will produce an optimal set of survival items which: